MinecraftForge/Documentation/docs/gettingstarted/structuring.md

     license="MIT"
     # A URL to refer people to when problems occur with this mod
     issueTrackerURL="github.com/MinecraftForge/MinecraftForge/issues"
-    # If the mods defined in this file should show as seperate resource packs
+    # If the mods defined in this file should show as separate resource packs
     showAsResourcePack=false

     [[mods]]